mekatrol/mine-craft/readme.md

 ## Install Minecraft launcher Java Edition version 1.20.1
 > [Go to the official site](https://www.minecraft.net/en-us/download)
 > Choose “Windows Legacy” under Other Versions & Platforms at bottom of page.
+> Install
+> In launcher select Minecraft: Java Edition
+> Create a new installation with version 1.20.1

 ## Download these files from this repo: